RakshanJagan/assignment-2-CPP/README.md

 - Intermediate processing outputs for debugging or analysis.

 ### Layer Output Visualization
-- Implements a TensorFlow/Keras utility function to visualize the intermediate outputs of all layers in a sequential or functional model.
+- Implements a TensorFlow/Keras utility function to visualize the outputs of layers.
 - Designed to print the first channel of multi-dimensional outputs, aiding in debugging and understanding model transformations.

 ### End-to-End Implementation